Electronic Warfare: Ensuring Technological and Operational Dominance in the EW and Cyber Warfare Domain

-With several high profile cyber-attacks affecting the West from a range of enemies, there is an urgent need for NATO allies to quickly develop their capabilities to tackle the ongoing threat.
+Electronic warfare is the art of the invisible.
+Operating against enemies of minimum to none EW capabilities, NATO allies and friendly nations have been left behind, in contrast to adversaries that have developed mature technology, operations and techniques.
+Additionally, with several high profile cyber-attacks affecting the West from a plurality of sources, there is an urgent need for those nations to quickly develop their capabilities to tackle the ongoing threat.

-NATO plans to spend $3.24 billion over the next three years to advance its satellite and computer technology as the in line with new threats.
-In addition, NATO are spending $176m on next generation training equipment specifically for electronic warfare.
+NATO plans to spend $3.24 billion over the next three years to advance its satellite and computer technology in-line with new threats.
+Moreover, NATO is spending $176m on next-generation training equipment specifically for electronic warfare.

-Electronic Warfare 2019 will provide militaries, government agencies and industry organisations an opportunity to discuss ways to realign their electronic warfare and cyber capabilities while improving cooperation on joint operations.
+Electronic Warfare provides militaries, government agencies and industry organisations an opportunity to discuss ways to realign their electronic warfare and cyber capabilities while improving cooperation on joint operations.

 Serving military, government agencies and public-sector employees receive free entry to Electronic Warfare by registering online.